Why Nursing @ Memorial?

 Description of programs

 - Master of Science in Nursing (MScN) – The MScN program has two options: 1) Practicum (course based); and 2) Nurse Practitioner (NP) stream.
+Both options are delivered online.

 - In the Practicum option, during their online course work and practicum projects, students learn to integrate and synthesize philosophical perspectives, theories, research and skills.
 Students choose a practicum project relevant to their interest and work setting.
 The project, conducted over two terms, allows students to consolidate their learning, address a real need for change, and demonstrate advanced nursing practice competencies.